StateStreetOpenSource/IBMi_Python_RPGLE_Example/README.md

 # IBMi_Python_RPGLE_Example
 Demonstrate a method to run a Python script from an IBMi RPGLE program.
 This example uses Python (launched by RPG) to create basic file documentation and email it (also Python) to the provided mail address.

+1)	Ensure you have Python 3.6.x, ReportLab, and ibm-db installed on your IBMi (preferably in a virtual environment).
+           This example was tested with Python 3.6.8, ReportLab (3.5.13) and ibm-db (2.0.5.9).
+           A requirements.txt file is provided in this project to provide an idea of what the virtual environemnt this example ran under looked like.
+Much of what is listed is not used or required.

-1)	Create your python program and test it so that it works from the “open source” command line See… demoEmail.py and supporting Python scripts… dbconn.py and ipyemail.py
+2)	Create your python program and test it so that it works from the “open source” command line See… demoEmail.py and supporting Python scripts… dbconn.py and ipyemail.py

-2)	Create a Bash script that does the following...
+3)	Create a Bash script that does the following...
           Receive parameters from the RPGLE/CLLE program that’s calling this script.
           Adjust the “PATH” so that the open source binaries can be accessed.
           “Activate” the Python virtual environment.